booqable/wordpress-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Enables your customers to make rental reservations from your website by Connecting Wordpress to Booqable Reservation Software.
-Reservations are securely stored in the Booqable backoffice app.
+Booqable's Shop add-on offers you an online storefront where your customers can make rental reservations 24/7.
+You can implement the add-on on WordPress, Squarespace, Shopify, or pretty much any other website.

+When your customer makes a booking, an order is automatically generated in your Booqable backend.

 == Description ==